All Episodes

 And, you know, I mean, he was basically, I don't want to say dragging like a boomer, but he wasn't like, you know, the Gen Z snappy kind.

-So he's not the kind of person strikes me like someone who would be pumping out videos and making his own thumbnails every hour.
+So he's not the kind of person who strikes me like somebody who would be pumping out videos and making his own thumbnails every hour.

-And one of the things you said to me and you have them, you know, repeated on Live on Air is that the attacks by him started in January.
+And one of the things you said to me, and you haven't, you know, repeated on live on air, is that the attacks by him started in January.

-So for eight months to keep up this kind of volume of stupid videos being pumped out and today is a random sampling.
+So for eight months to keep up this sort of volume of stupid videos being pumped out, and today is a random sampling.

 Nothing changed recently.